-All the transducer types in the HPX will require either a 'manual (On Block)' zero (contact style probes), or an 'auto (Off Block)' zero (500 kHz delay line probe) if pulse-echo measure mode will be used.
-If a contact transducer type was selected and will only be used in the echo-echo measure mode, proceed to the next section.
+If a contact style transducer has been selected, and pulse-echo mode will be used, a 'probe zero' will need to be performed.
+If the contact transducer will only be used the echo-echo measure mode option, or one of the delay line style transducers selected, proceed to the next section.
 The steps to perform a zero are outlined below as follows: